-This unprecedented shift is great for many employees but poses some risks to employers—namely data protection risks.
+This continued shift is great for many employees but poses some risks to employers—namely data protection risks.
 So, we’re here to share some of our best practices for file sharing and protecting confidential business data as you keep yourself safe by working from home.

 Best Practices for Your Digital Work/Life Balance